A recent study conducted by numerous renowned hospitals and medical organizations confirms that surgery is still the leader in treating mesothelioma.

 As a result of the study, Mount Sinai Medical Center’s Andrea Wolf, MD, MPH, states that surgery still remains the strongest treatment option for mesothelioma patients.

 “These data support the role of surgery-based therapy as the cornerstone of treatment for this challenging disease.”

 However, even though surgery remains the best possible treatment for mesothelioma, the average prognosis still remains at around 18 months.
 This may seem discouraging, but with healthy lifestyle changes and a positive outlook, numerous mesothelioma patients have lived years longer than the average survival rate.

 The entire study, entitled, “Surgery Improves Survival in 14,228 Patients with Malignant Pleural Mesothelioma,” can be found in the April 2015 edition of the Oncology journal.

 Mesothelioma Surgery Qualifications

-It’s important to note that not every mesothelioma patient will qualify for surgery.
-Although unfortunate, patients must meet certain criteria for surgery due its aggressive and invasiveness.
-For example, some forms of mesothelioma surgery requires the removal of the affected organs in order to eliminate as much of the cancer as possible.
+Not every mesothelioma patient will qualify for surgery.
+Although unfortunate, patients must meet certain criteria for surgery due to its aggressive and invasiveness.
+For example, some forms of mesothelioma surgery require the removal of the affected organs in order to eliminate as much cancer as possible.
 The patient must be in good enough health to withstand such an aggressive form of treatment.

 Other criteria for mesothelioma surgery includes the patient’s age (younger patients tend to withstand surgery better), the type of mesothelioma the patient has, and the stage of the disease.